 Job Losses in Female-Dominated Sectors

 The differing makeup of each sector’s workforce, and different impacts of the COVID-19 closures by sector, means workers in some demographic groups are feeling this recession to a greater degree than others so far.
 Women held the majority of jobs in each of the three sectors with the largest initial losses by share.
 In 2019, the Census Bureau’s Quarterly Workforce Indicators show women held two out of three jobs in private education services.
-They accounted for 54 percent of jobs in leisure and hospitality, and 55 percent in other services.
+They accounted for 54% of jobs in leisure and hospitality, and 55% in other services.

 Women also hold two out of three jobs in public education services.
 Most public school districts in Oregon remain physically closed, and as detailed by the Office of Economic Analysis, that’s creating negative employment impacts.
 Enrollments are down, and online education largely cuts the need for substitute teachers.

 The disparate impact to sectors where more women have jobs is reflected in unemployment rates.
 Since the COVID-19 recession began in Oregon, the unemployment rate for women has consistently been 1.6 to 2.7 percentage points higher than for men.
 In November 2020, the unemployment rate for women was 6.8%, compared with 5.2% for men.

 Unemployment rates only capture those who’ve remained in the labor force.
 If someone lost or quit a job, and hasn’t actively looked for one in the past four weeks, or isn’t available or able to take a job offered to them, they’re no longer counted as being in the labor force.